-If you are a fan of Olympus digital like me — I own an Olympus camera and a voice recorder — you've probably experienced once (if not several times) that you couldn't find the data you want.
+If you are a fan of Olympus like me (I own an Olympus camera and a voice recorder), you've probably experienced once, if not several times, that you couldn't find the data you want.

-This can happen when you accidentally deleted the treasured pictures of your family reunion or your child's ballet recital, or the xD picture card got formatted or corrupted — leaving all your videos or recordings inaccessible.
+This may happen when you accidentally deleted some precious pictures of a family reunion or your child's ballet recital, or the xD picture card got formatted or corrupted — leaving all your videos or recordings inaccessible.

 Fortunately, after I got over the shock, I was able to recover the pics myself without sending the camera to the local shop.
 And all of my photos of Altamira orioles, buff-bellied hummingbirds, and hook-billed kites re-appeared as if by magic.

-Today, I'm going to share with you what I learned in this Olympus digital photo recovery tutorial, with the help of a software program called Stellar Phoenix Photo Recovery.
+Today, I'm going to share with you what I learned in this Olympus digital photo recovery tutorial, with the help of a software program.